OldDei/fibonacci/README.md

 # fibonacci
-program to calculate a decent portion of the fibonacci sequence
+a simple program to calculate a decent portion of the fibonacci sequence